dbeach24/dataviz-project-template/README.md

 * What are the different causes of migrant death?

-Drowning (especially in the Medetterian) is the \#1 cause of migrant deaths.
+Drowning (especially in the Mediterranean) is the \#1 cause of migrant deaths.
 All other causes tend to be much smaller.

 * How does cause of death vary by region?

-In Eurpoe and the Middle East, most deaths are due to drowning.
+In Europe and the Middle East, most deaths are due to drowning.
 This is also largely true for the Asia Pacific, but with some noteworthy exceptions.
 The data from the Americas tends not to have the cause of death identified, however deaths from all causes can be seen if one looks closely enough.

 ## About the Data

-This dataset is from the [Missing Migrants](https://www.kaggle.com/jmataya/missingmigrants) data uploaded to Kaggle, and contains information about people who have gone missing while travelling along migration routes.
+This dataset is from the [Missing Migrants](https://www.kaggle.com/jmataya/missingmigrants) data uploaded to Kaggle, and contains information about people who have gone missing while traveling along migration routes.
 This data originates from the [Missing Migrants Project](https://missingmigrants.iom.int/).

 The original data describe events where migrants have gone missing, and generally answer the following questions: